 I believe the Greatest Love meant:

 - How dare we judge, on another person’s behalf, when life begins?
-That is only ever a question that the Divine knows with certainty and society must never speak on behalf of the Divine.
-Instead women must be free to decide for themselves.
+That is only ever a question that the Divine knows with certainty and society must never speak on behalf of Them.
+Instead women must be free to decide for themselves, as best they can.

 - How dare we judge when a fetus is capable of love and thus able to accept a human soul?
 That is not for humanity or science to decide.
 There will be no test that will be developed.
 No formula that will be worked out.
 It will never be possible.
 Only The Greatest Love will ever know with certainty when a fetus is capable of love and therefore when human life begins.